pixel pixel Wrongful Death Lawyer | Boston, MA

 Breach of Warranty

 A breach of warranty occurs when there is a violation of either an explicitly stated or implied promise within a contract.
-In the context of a Massachusetts wrongful death case, a breach of warranty could involve a situation where a defective product leads to someone’s death.
+A breach of warranty could involve a situation where a defective product leads to someone’s death.

 Manufacturers are expected to provide products that are safe for public use, and this expectation is known as an implied warranty.
 If an individual loses their life due to a harmful or faulty product, the manufacturer can be held accountable in a wrongful death lawsuit based on a breach of warranty.